jerangel1/Magazine/README.md

 </ul>

 <h2>Demo</h2>

-You can see a demo of the website here:<a href="jerangel1.github.io/Magazine">Magazine Web</a>
+You can see a demo of the website here: https://jerangel1.github.io/Magazine/
 <br>
 <br>